xiaozhanguva/Intrinsic-Rob/README.md

 # Understanding the Intrinsic Robustness of Image Distributions using Conditional Generative Models

 *A repository for understanding the intrinsic robustness limits for robust learning against adversarial examples.
 Created by [Xiao Zhang](https://people.virginia.edu/~xz7bc/) and [Jinghui Chen](https://web.cs.ucla.edu/~jhchen/).
-[Link to the ArXiv paper](https://arxiv.org/pdf/1810.09225.pdf).*
+[Link to the ArXiv paper](https://github.com/xiaozhanguva/Intrinsic-Rob).*

 The goals of this project are to:

-1. Theoretically, derive an intrinsic robustness bound with respect to L2 perturbations, for any given input distribution that can be captured by some conditional generative model.
+1. Theoretically, derive an intrinsic robustness bound with respect to L2 perturbations, for any input distribution that can be captured by some conditional generative model.

-2. Empirically, evaluate the derived intrinsic robustness bound for various synthetically generated image distributions, with comparisons to the robustness of SOTA robust classifiers.
+2. Empirically, evaluate the intrinsic robustness bound for various synthetically generated image distributions, with comparisons to the robustness of SOTA robust classifiers.

 #
 ## Installation